Luffy03/VoCo/README.md

 Our checkpoints will soon be available.
 ## Usage
 ### Prepare Dataset
 First, you need to download the pre-training dataset.
 The 10k dataset are all open-source and you can download yourself.
-Or you can wait until we upload them to the hugging face.
+Or you can download it in our [hugging face repo](https://huggingface.co/datasets/Luffy503/VoCo-10k).
 ![teaser](assets/10k.png)
 Note: 10k dataset is collected by Dr. <a href="https://scholar.google.com/citations?user=PfM5gucAAAAJ&hl=en">Jiaxin Zhuang</a>
 ```